 Instructions

-- Begin by putting plenty of water in the bottom of your double boiler.
-When the water is boiling, add the chocolate chips to the top and begin the melting process.
-The slower you melt, the shinier the chocolate.
-Stir constantly as the chips melt until you have a velvet smooth consistency.
+- Coat the chocolate.
 When the chocolate is melted and smooth, use a spoon to portion it out into the chocolate mold.
 Then, using the same small spoon to make sure that the chocolate coats the entire mold cup.
+Alternatively, you can use a brush and brush the chocolate into the mold until it's coated.
 You want to have a decent 1/4" thick coating of chocolate in the mold.
+To get your chocolate bomb mold coated extra well, you can place the mold in the freezer and allow 2–3 minutes for the chocolate to set.
+Then, coat it some more!

 I’m going to be making these tomorrow while staring at the falling snow.
 Which combination have you tried?
 Let me know in the comments below!